donadam2015/starter-bot-kik/README.md

-# Integration Kik to Recast.AI bot
+# Start coding your bot: Recast.AI + Kik

 * This is a small Tutorial to show you how to integrate Kik to a Recast.AI bot
 * If you have no idea of how to use Recast.AI I advise you to check this SDK first:  [Recast.AI-nodejs-SDK](https://github.com/RecastAI/SDK-NodeJs)